Julien Cahn: Sport

-Cahn was an avid fan of fox hunting, and was one of the few Jewish Masters of Foxhounds.
+Cahn was a fan of fox hunting, and was one of the few Jewish Masters of Foxhounds.

 His main love, however, was cricket.
 He began playing as a teenager, during a time when it was common for business owners to organise teams.
 At age 19, he created the Nottingham Furniture Company XI with 16 of his father's employees.
 In 1903, the team expanded to 35 players for its third season, and was renamed the Notts Ramblers.

 One of the earliest players was W. H. Vaulkhard, who joined the team in 1904; his four sons also took up the sport and played on Cahn's teams.
 Pat Vaulkhard became a first-class player in his day.

 He served as president of both the Nottinghamshire County Cricket Club and Leicestershire County Cricket Club.
 He eventually built his own pitch at Stanford Hall so he could watch games at home.

 From 1929 to 1939, Cahn was the captain of his own team, the Sir Julien Cahn XI, that toured the world.
 It was one of the most successful private teams, losing only 19 out of 621 cricket matches.
 Cahn recruited top players from outside England, including Australians Vic Jackson and Jack Walsh.

 Cahn played in many of his team's matches, including six of the 13 first-class matches they played between 1929 and 1939.
 He made his first-class debut in March 1929 at the age of 46 when his team was playing in Jamaica.
 Stephen Chalke has written, "No English first-class cricketer of the 20th century can have had less ability than Cahn.
 He was a hypochondriac, often preferring his electric wheelchair to walking ... he batted in special inflatable pads that it was his chauffeur's duty to pump up."